-NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Pomona, sitting as the Governing Board of the Redevelopment Agency of the City of Pomona, as follows:
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Pomona, sing as the Governing Board of the Redevelopment Agency of the City of Pomona, as

 SECTION 1.
-The proposed operating budget of the Redevelopment Agency of the City of Pomona, as amended and modified, for the Fiscal Year July 1, 2010 through June 30, 2011 funding is hereby adopted and approved in the amount of \$47.270,205, a copy of which is on file and available for public inspection in the Office of the City Clerk.
+The proposed operating budget of the Redevelopment Agency of the City of Pomona, as amended and modified, for the fiscal year July 1, 2008 through June 30, 2009 is hereby adopted and approved, a copy of which is on file and available for public inspection in the Office of the City Clerk.